dbrattli/Expression/docs/tutorial/optional_values.md

 ```

 To create the `Nothing` case, you should use the `Nothing` singleton value.
 In the same
-way as with `None`, this value will never change, so it's safe to share it for all the
+way as with `None`, this value will never change, so it's safe to re-use it for all the
 code you write.

 ```{code-cell} python